nuglah/week-12-ryan-employee-tracker/README.md

 ## Description

 Using the recent lesson on MySQL, I made a command line application for displaying tables for a company to track their employees.
 I made a databse and three tables for storing the data for the employees.
 I then used inquirer to display the tables and also add content to the tables form the user input.
-NOTE: I'm still trying to implement the add an employee and update employee role functionality>

 ## Installation